 There is one last comment about 64-bit systems.
-There are some packages that cannot currently be built in a "pure" 64-bit system or require specialized build instructions.
+There are some older packages that cannot currently be built in a "pure" 64-bit system or require specialized build instructions.
 Generally, these packages have some embedded 32-bit specific assembly language instructions that fail when building on a 64-bit system.
-This includes some Xorg drivers from Beyond Linux From Scratch (BLFS).
+This includes some Xorg drivers for some legacy video cards at http://xorg.freedesktop.org/releases/individual/driver/.
 Many of these problems can be worked around, but may require some specialized procedures or patches.